Special Education Reform?

-I remember 20 plus years ago when I was getting my graduate degree in Special Education and a buddy of mine getting his degree in elementary education told me that his father, a school principal, said that I probably shouldn’t waste my time getting a masters in Special Education.
+I remember 20-plus years ago when I was getting my graduate degree in Special Education.
+A buddy of mine getting his degree in elementary education told me that his father, a school principal, said I probably shouldn’t waste my time getting a master’s in Special Education.
 He said that Special Education would be eventually fading out of public education.
-I was almost done with my masters at this point so I figured I would have to take my chances with it, besides what other choice did I have anyways at that point?
+I was almost done with my master’s at this point, so I figured I would have to take my chances with it; besides, what other choice did I have then?

 It had been more than two decades since my old graduate school buddy told me that the need for special education teachers was disappearing.
-During the previous two decades my friend had gone from graduate school to elementary school teacher to assistant principal to principal, just like his father had done.
-I had gone from graduate school to special education teacher to history teacher to back to special education teacher, like nobody else that I know had done.
-And believe it or not there was still a bunch of special education jobs available when I landed there for a second time.
-As a matter of fact, there was actually plenty of jobs there because there is a shortage of special education teachers in 49 out of our 50 states.
-Imagine that… Two decades after I was told that Special Education was going away, and I find that they still can’t seem to get enough special education teachers.
+During the previous two decades, my friend had gone from graduate school to elementary school teacher to assistant principal to principal, just like his father had.
+I went from graduate school to special education teacher to history teacher to back to special education teacher, as nobody else I know had done.
+Believe it or not, many particular education jobs were still available when I landed there for a second time.
+There was plenty of employment because there was a shortage of special education teachers in 49 of our 50 states.
+Imagine that… Two decades after, I was told that Special Education was going away, and I found that they still can’t seem to get enough special education teachers.

-Fast-forward a few more years to today and there is a new and interesting twist affecting Special Education called full inclusion.
-Now inclusion isn’t a new thing to our schools.
-As a matter of fact inclusion has a long interesting history in our schools.
+Fast-forward a few more years to today, and there is a new and exciting twist affecting Special Education called full inclusion.
+Now, inclusion isn’t a new thing in our schools.
+Inclusion has a long, fascinating history in our schools.

-Six decades ago there was the Supreme Court Case of Brown v.
+Six decades ago, there was the Supreme Court Case of Brown v.
 Board of Education.
-In 1954 the new law of the land became integrated schools for all races.
-Four decades ago the ground-breaking law of Individuals with Disabilities Education Act (IDEA) began to take effect and help ensure that more than six million students with disabilities have the right to a free and appropriate education, which means they too get to be included in with the general education population.
+In 1954, the new law of the land became integrated schools for all races.
+Four decades ago, the ground-breaking law of the Individuals with Disabilities Education Act (IDEA) began to take effect and help ensure that more than six million students with disabilities have the right to free and appropriate education, which means they, too, get to be included in with the general education population.

-To help this happen schools create a Planning and Placement Team (PPT) that meet and discuss a student’s Individual Education Program (IEP) and then place the student in the appropriate educational setting based on the student’s needs and the law.
-The placement also needs to be the least restrictive environment (LRE).
-I can still remember my college professor describing the least restrictive environment in a short story that one would not bring a machine gun to take care of a fly.
-Rather, one would just bring a fly-swatter to take care of a fly.
-In other words, if a kid’s disability can be dealt with in the neighborhood school, then the kid doesn’t have to be sent across town or even to another town’s special school.
+To help this happen, schools create a Planning and Placement Team (PPT) that meets and discusses a student’s Individual Education Program (IEP) and then places the student in the appropriate educational setting based on the student’s needs and the law.
+The placement must also be in the least restrictive environment (LRE).
+I still remember my college professor describing the least restrictive environment in a short story that one would not bring a machine gun to care for.
+Instead, one would get a fly swatter to care for a fly.
+In other words, if a kid’s disability can be dealt with in the neighborhood school, the kid doesn’t have to be sent across town or even to another town’s particular school.

-Today, many schools are trying to improve on this inclusion model and least restrictive environment by going from a partial to a full-inclusion model.
-Schools in the Los Angeles School District have moved a vast majority of their students out of their special education centers within the last three years and into neighborhood schools where they are fully integrated into elective classes like physical education, gardening and cooking.
-They are also integrated into regular main stream academic classes as well, but it’s usually not to the same degree as electives.
+Today, many schools are trying to improve this inclusion model and the least restrictive environment by going from a partial to a full-inclusion model.
+Schools in the Los Angeles School District have moved most of their students out of their special education centers within the last three years and into neighborhood schools, where they are fully integrated into elective classes like physical education, gardening, and cooking.
+They are also integrated into regular mainstream academic courses, but it’s usually not the same degree as electives.

-Michigan schools say that want to break down the walls between general education and Special Education creating a system in which students will get more help when they need it, and that support doesn’t need to be in a separate special education classroom.
+Michigan schools say that they want to break down the walls between general education and Special Education, creating a system where students will get more help when they need it.
+That support doesn’t need to be in a separate special education classroom.